leozheng829/SmartCityTransitAnalytics/technical documents/map_implementation.md

 ### Map Initialization

-Maps are only initialized when they become visible to save resources:
+Maps are only initialized when they become visible (using event listeners in `static/js/dashboard.js`) to save resources:

 ```javascript
 document.getElementById('showTrains').addEventListener('click', function() {